 We didn’t buy a lot of things, but here are the pictures of what we’ve got.

-This set is for making pasta from veggies at £15.
+A set of making pasta from veggies at £15.
 There was a demonstration and it looks quite easy to cut the veggies.
 I can’t wait to try it.
 Also I can make long strings from veggies.
 I think we’ll have pasta quite a few times next week.

 A big and a small pipping bag from a special material (don’t remember the name), that feels a little bit like silicone.
 It looks very sturdy and I pulled one at the show.
 I hope it’s good as I’m having a constant battle with my pipping bags or other similar tools.
 The set was £15.